Got a Question?

 How Much Compensation Can you Claim?

-For the successful prosecution of a psychological injury claim, there should be a recognisable psychiatric injury.
+For the successful prosecution of a psychological injury claim, there should be a recognizably psychiatric injury.
 Severe traumatic events can cause families and individuals very devastating and profound effects.
 In these cases, the settlement compensation amounts are usually pegged high so as to reflect and acknowledge the gravity of the psychological damage resulting from the respective event.

 How do you tell the Symptoms of Psychological Injury and How do you Get Diagnosed?